CartoDB/documentation/app/content/react/library-reference/widgets.md

 - **Example**:

-  In this example, the widget would display a pie chart by continent with the SUM of population for all the countries in that continent
+  In this example, the widget would display a pie chart by continent with the SUM of population for all the countries in that continent:

   ```js
   import { PieWidget } from "@carto/react-widgets";

   return (
     <PieWidget
       id="populationByContinent"